SMOLKEYS/cursed-turrets/README.md

 # Freezeup
 A turret that was suggested by QmelZ.
 Shoots backwards and freezes units.

+# Bullet Rainer/Bullethell
+Just simply rains a hella lotta bullets on the enemy.

 # TODO
 - Make the T4-T10 block turrets